razetime/funge-bot/README.md

 <>^v|_?# all do the same as regular befunge
 . is a nop
 A and B are the target cells
-+-*% all impact the side stack (add, sub, mul, div, mod) /\ move the instruction pointer diagonally
++-*/% all impact the side stack (add, sub, mul, div, mod)
+\ swaps top two side stack values
 @ is a double jump
 " toggles string mode
 0-9 impact side stack